wendykan/techparent/content/post/2022-01-17-switching-jobs.md

 My first switch was mostly because I wasn't learning and growing in the direction I wanted to be in.
 I was comfortable with the team, loved the people, and generally built a team/environment where I was steadily making progress on.
 But I felt like I wasn't focusing on doing ML production work which I really wanted to do.
 So I switched to a different part of the company where I could learn more hands on technical things on very large systems (which I did).

 ### The second switch
 This switch was mainly due to my own struggling with not feeling aligned with leadership/team, having a favorite manager leave the group, and overall anxiety/impostor syndrome due to those reasons.
-I became increasinly unhappy and started interviewing at places, but eventually joined the previous manager's new group.
+I became increasinly unhappy and started interviewing at places, and I eventually joined the previous manager's new group.

 ## How to switch jobs (as a mom)